Vitor-Dubiela/Vitor-Dubiela/README.md

 # Hi!
 I'm Vitor Dubiela 👋

 <p align="left">
-  &emsp;I'm a young Dev, that is enjoying the opportunities of this journey as a developer to learn about themes and technologies I like. :wink:
+  &emsp;I'm a Backend Developer at Banco Nacional de Empregos, collaborating in the maintenance and development of applications.
+I'm currently working with C# and Azure Services, accumulating 2 years of experience. :wink:
 </p>

 ## About ME 💬 :